w3c/webrtc-rtptransport/explainer.md

 - Receive packets, sends custom NACKs, receive those, and send customretransmissions (RTX)
 - Receive packets, put them in a custom jitter buffer, and then decode them using a custom codec (WASM) or WebCodecs
 - Receive packets, send custom feedback, receive custom feedback, be notified of built-in feedback, use that information to calculate a bandwidth estimate, and use that estimate to set bitrates of encoders
-- Forward packets from one RtcTransport to another, with full control over the entire packet (modulo encryption/CC exceptions)
+- Forward packets from one RTCTransport to another, with full control over the entire packet (modulo encryption/CC exceptions)
 - Improve connectivity for users by using knowledge of the exact usage scenario to better evaluate trade-offs and manage the network connection actively.